shannawn/shannonaw/brain-doodles/pre-pandemic-self.md

 After never driving more than 100km in your 24 years of living, you'll drive from Toronto to New York.
 You'll move in with a boy.
 A boy you've known for almost ten years.
 The one that makes your laugh heard by the neighbours, that stretches your smile so wide you think it might fall off your face, that makes you feel as precious as a princess and as neglected as a shrivelled, dying houseplant in the corner.

-For two months, you'll spend day and night in a palace in the Four Seasons.
+For two months, you'll spend day and night in a palace the Four Seasons.
 The white, sky-high walls will glow with warm sunlight.
 The sunlight will spread to the each corner of the room every morning.
 The New York city lights and the Empire State building will become the evening entertainment.

 To you, it's gorgeous.
-For him, he finds the imperfections like a hawk hunting its' prey.
-He finds the spec of paint on the window sill, the molecule of stone missing from the countertop, the tiniest dent in the hardwood flooring.
+For him, it's far from it.
+He finds the imperfections like a hawk hunting its' prey - the spec of paint on the window sill, the molecule of stone missing from the countertop, the tiniest dent in the hardwood flooring.
 He bought the palace a month before.
 He moved in the day before you arrived.
-His dreams for his new home are already evaporating.
-The palace will become a display protected by glass. _No touching._
+Yet, his dreams for his new home are already evaporating.
+The palace becomes a display protected by glass. _No touching._

-Footsteps are too loud - HIIT workouts are out of the question.
+Footsteps are too loud - workouts are out of the question.
 Cooking will dirty a kitchen this clean.
 Washing clothes in the laundry machines deprecates their value as fast as driving a new car off the lot.

-You'll whisper on your calls from the bathroom floor, while his voice projects through the entire room and into your calls .
+You'll take your calls from the bathroom floor.
+While you get back pain for sitting on the floor, he'll sit in his luxious comfy arm chair.
+Whil you whisper, his voice projects through the entire room and into your calls.
 He'll never offer to trade - not even for one call, not even when you ask.

 He won't let you go outside alone.
 He doesn't trust you to be safe.
 His thoughts soon become yours.